pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 <img src="FCC_HAT_Ribbon_Cable_install.jpg" width="400" />

-??? note "The blue stripes on the ends of the cable will ALWAYS face the side that will be used to tightent the FCC to the camera port or positioned towards the power"
+??? note "The blue stripes on the ends of the cable will ALWAYS face the side that will be used to tighten the FCC to the camera port or positioned towards the power"

 # Step 5